Wildlife

 Arizona snakes are not spread evenly across the state.
 Sonoran and Mohave desert flats favor shovel-nosed snakes, sandsnakes, sidewinders, glossy snakes, and patch-nosed snakes.
 Riparian corridors and wet canyons are better places for gartersnakes and other waterside hunters.
 Mountain forests and sky islands add rattlesnakes, kingsnakes, and cool-country specialists that a low desert visitor may never see.

 Backyards, trails, roadsides, washes, woodpiles, and irrigation edges can all bring people and snakes into the same space.
-The simple rule is the same across habitats: look first, give wildlife room, and let the snake move away.
+That is why habitat notes matter: the setting often narrows the list before color does.

 Quick Arizona snake questions